 All adults are responsible for creating safe communities where sexual abuse is stopped before a child is ever harmed.
-Join the growing number of adults who are standing up and speaking out about child sexual abuse.
-When you become educated, your voice is stronger and more protective.
+Join the growing number of adults who are standing up and speaking out about child sexual abuse through artistic means like photography, painting and music.
+When you become educated while using the said media, your voice is stronger and more protective.

 - Watch an on-demand training video, participate in a live webinar, or attend an in-person training.